 The consolidated entity now operates in the industry of manufacturing tuna oil and encapsulated products in Australia.
-The operating segments have been identified by management as tuna oil and microencapsulated powders.
+The primary operating segment has been identified by management as nutritional oil and microencapsulated powders.
 Financial information about each of these segments is reported to the Chief Executive Officer and Board of Directors on a monthly basis.